JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    )
    ```

-2. Fill up the two lists for unwatched videos and watched videos, respectively.
+2. Fill up the two lists, for unwatched videos and watched videos, respectively.
 Add these declarations at
    file-level in `Main.kt`:

    ```kotlin